lucidrains/spear-tts-pytorch/README.md

 - [ ] add eos logic + generate, and hook up end-to-end generation in soundstorm
 - [ ] add total flexiblity of which layers of encoder / decoder to freeze during training
 - [ ] add first pretraining speech-to-speech with the reconstruction of 60% deleted tokens
+- [ ] add dropouts for this project, as low-resource

 ## Citations